Pentecostal Saint Thomas Christians: Independent 'New–Generation' Churches

-Neo–Charismatic churches were founded at the turn of the twentieth century, by individuals who left traditional Saint Thomas Christian denominations, with a craving for prayerful renewal, revitalization, faith healing and miracles.
+Neo–Charismatic churches were founded at the turn of the 21st century, by individuals who left traditional Saint Thomas Christian denominations, with a craving for prayerful renewal, revitalization, faith healing and miracles.
 There was also a general discontent with the rigid clergy-oriented, liturgical framework of traditional churches, that offered little or no room for revival.
 Many new–generation churches espouse Prosperity theology, and are particularly popular with the financially insecure St. Thomas Christian diaspora.
 Neo–Pentecostal worship is usually spirit–filled with clapping, singing, ecstatic dancing and miracles, as opposed to the codified liturgical worship in traditional churches.

 Prominent Neo–Pentecostal churches with predominantly St. Thomas Christian members include Heavenly Feast, Covenant People, Parra etc. Heavenly Feast was founded in 1998, by Matthew Kuruvilla (originally Malankara Orthodox).
 Regular Sunday worshippers in the Heavenly Feast headquarters in Kottayam, number about 15,000.
 Covenant People was founded by Jose Anathanam (originally Syro-Malabar Catholic) in 1996.
 About 60 percent of Covenant People affiliates are former Syro-Malabar Catholics and 40 percent are from other historic St. Thomas Christian denominations.
 Parra, which means Rock, was founded in Thiruvalla by wealthy, young Middle East returnees, to cater to English-speaking Kerala youth, typically raised abroad.